Joe Mama’s Oakland/Pitt (RIP 2014)

 UPDATE!
 Khalil’s on Baum Boulevard has been brought back to life as of May 2018!
 One of the best Middle Eastern Restaurants ever!
 It’s a miracle!

 The famous, epic cultural treasure, Eddie’s Newsstand on Murray Avenue in Squirrel Hill is closing.
 Opened by the ultimate literary character, Eddie Millstone.
-An amazing place to hang out and chat with a collection of rare board games like Tactics II and wooden thick-handle Jackie Robinson baseball ⚾️ bats 🦇 and every odd candy you’ve nevertheless heard of, wide selection of cigarettes and comic books and god’s knows what else in the store-Room is closing.
+Eddie actually retired in 1981.
+He was a WWII vet.
+Eddie’s was an amazing place to hang out and chat.
+He had a collection of rare board games like Tactics II and wooden thick-handle Jackie Robinson baseball ⚾️ bats 🦇 and every odd candy you’ve never heard of, wide selection of cigarettes and comic books and God knows what else in the storeroom.
+The demise of print probably killed it.

 Really a very good restaurant.
 Small venue.
 Good Italian Cuisine.
 Easy to miss if you didn’t know it was there.

 Very good Italian food 🥘 all the way.
 A report on Yelp says readers claim that it has closed.
 I did a drive-by and it was posted that it is closed for remodeling but now the restaurant name is gone and there is a retail space available sign.
+It was family owned.
+Pizza was good, anti pasta was good.
+Pasta dishes were excellent.
 It is confirmed closed by unnamed sources.
+Waterworks Mall is in the weird Pittsburgh enclave of Lincoln.

 Hotlicks – (RIP 1998) Walnut Street Shadyside.
 Part of the Balcony.
-Rib joint. – see below
+Rib joint. – see below.
+I remember excellent ribs and thick sliced potato 🥔 chips.
+I think it was also a jazz venue.

 Khalil’s – (ALIVE!!!)
 Baum Boulevard.
 One of the longest standing Middle Eastern Restaurants in Pittsburgh.
 Had that classic bogus middle eastern motif wall tapestries with camels 🐪 pyramids caravans etc. They even had a belly dancer 💃 in there once.
 Awesome medamas a walnut paste similar to hummus.
 Excellent spinach and meats pies.
 Awesome shish kebab .
 Everything was good.
 Another tragedy.

 Spaghetti Warehouse – (RIP 2016) Smallman Street – Awesome rolls with Garlic chive butter.
 Thick noodles and thick meat sauce.
 Old trolley to sit in while you ate.
 Authentic old-timey decor.
+Lots of heavy old wooden beams.
 Another tragedy.

 Sammy’s Famous Corned Beef (RIP Unknown) – Forbes Avenue, Smithfield Street and Bloomfield.
 Only one is still left.
 Best Pittsburgh Corned Beef Special Ever.
 They just closed the one across from the jail.
 The best one was down on Smithfield.
 You could go in get your corned beef special, cole slaw, no horrible sauerkraut.
 You needed a fork to eat the excess corned beef.
 Pickle slices were great too.

 Minutello’s (RIP 2012)– Shady Avenue, East Liberty – Best Eggplant Parmesan, once the best antipasto, but then they substituted horrible pepper rings for delicious pepperoncini and took out the anchovies.
 It was that classic slow decline.
+They had a bar which was never too successful.
 We were there on the last night it was ever open.

-Iz Cohen’s/Rhoda’s/Polonsky’s Hebrew/National (RIP 2010) – Murray and Dougkas – Squirrel Hill – Filthy – Best Kreplach Soup Ever, Best nasty Beef Sticks, Best Latkes, Solid Corned Beef, Pastrami and Pickled Tomatoes.
+Iz Cohen’s/Rhoda’s/Polonsky’s Hebrew/National (RIP 2010) – Murray and Douglas Squirrel Hill – Filthy – Best Kreplach Soup Ever, Best nasty Beef Sticks, Best Latkes, Solid Corned Beef, Pastrami and Pickled Tomatoes.
 It was Hebe central.
 They had those small halvah bars too.
 Tongue, herring all kinds of disgusting yet delicious Jewish food.
+The death of Iz Cohen’s signgalled the inevitable slow death of Jewish Squirrel Hill.

 Poli’s (RIP 2006) Murray and Forward Squirrel Hill – Cool Place, Food OK, Best Bronze Lobster Door Handles.
 Used to have a Sunday buffet.
-Once one of the greatest old Pittsburgh restaurants, was considered fine dining.
+Once one of the greatest old Pittsburgh restaurants, was considered fine dining back in the Pittsburgh mill days.

-Bagel Land (RIP Unknown) – Murray Avenue, Squirrel Hill- Best Fresh Bagels in the Entire United States – New York City Included
+Bagel Land (RIP Unknown) – Murray Avenue, Squirrel Hill- Best Fresh Bagels in the Entire United States – New York City Included.
+Bagels served hot with a thin, crisp exterior, hot soft dough on the inside.

 Bagel Nosh (RIP 1996) – Forbes Avenue, Squirrel Hill – Wasn’t that good to begin with.
 I hated the owners.

 Sir Loin (RIP 1990) – Forbes Avenue, Squirrel Hill – Also not that Good.
-Was fancy eating for standard high end American fare back in the day.
+Was fancy eating for standard high-end American fare back in the Mill Days.

 The Balcony (RIP Unknown) – Walnut Street, Shadyside – Good Ribs, I think.
 Had good live Jazz music.

-The Gazebo (RIP Unknown) – Walnut Street, Shadyside – I don’t remember it at all.
+The Gazebo (RIP Unknown) – Walnut Street, Shadyside – I don’t remember it at all, but I know I was in there.
+See

 Isaly’s (RIP Unknown) – Boulevard of the Allies and Halket – Oakland – Best barbecued Ham Sandwich Ever.
 Classic old Pittsburgh joint.
 Famous for Klondike ice cream bars which are now sold at grocery stores.
-See Brian Butko’s awesome site: Isaly’s History
+Made iconic ‘chip-chopped’ ham.
+(Pronounced chip-chawwped) See Brian Butko’s awesome site: Isaly’s History

 Chick-King Supreme (RIP Unknown) – Forbes Avenue, Squirrel Hill – Best Ribs ever.
 Had the original ‘Pong’ video game.
 Great Corn Dogs.